jamiesmith/astrosaloon/_drafts/the-telescope-takahashi-fsq-edxv4.md

 | iOptron      | [Versa 108 ED Apo](https://optcorp.com/products/ioptron-versa-108-ed-apochromatic-refractor-ota-6102) Apochromatic Refractor       | 108mm    | 660mm        |  f/6.1  |$1,248 |
 | Celestron    | [11" Rowe-Ackerman Schmidt Astrograph (RASA)](https://optcorp.com/products/celestron-11-rasa-rowe-ackermann-schmidt-astrograph-ota)| 279mm    | 620mm        |  f/2.2  |$3,599 ||

-**Note**: Some 'scopes come in various configurations, so I included the price of the variation I was looking at, along with a link to find out more.
+**Note**: Some telescopes come in multiple configurations, so I included the price of the variation I was looking at, along with a link to find out more.
 {: .notice--primary}

 There were a few other brands that I looked at - things like Williams Optics, the Orion EON.